 Trauma-Focused Therapy

 Working with a therapist who specializes in complex trauma is often the cornerstone of healing.
-Approaches with strong evidence bases for trauma include:
+Approaches with strong evidence bases include EMDR, Trauma-Focused CBT, Internal Family Systems (IFS), and somatic therapies.
+These connect to the core principles of CBT and nervous system regulation.

 Building Safety and Stability First

 Many trauma therapists emphasize that healing complex trauma is not just about processing the past — it's about building a felt sense of safety and stability in the present first.
-This might mean developing emotional regulation skills, establishing grounding practices, or working on the basics of daily self-care before any deeper trauma processing begins.
-This phase is not "delaying" the real work — it is the real work.
+Developing emotional regulation skills, establishing grounding and mindfulness practices, or working on the basics of daily self-care are all part of this crucial phase.

 Peer Support and Community

-Connecting with others who understand complex trauma — through support groups, online communities, or trusted people in your life — can ease the profound isolation that often accompanies C-PTSD.
-Being witnessed and believed is not a luxury; it is part of healing.
+Connecting with others who understand complex trauma can ease the profound isolation that often accompanies C-PTSD.
+The research on loneliness and wellbeing consistently shows that being witnessed and believed is not a luxury; it is part of healing.

 Supportive Tools Between Sessions